 Since no two people or recoveries are the same, it’s difficult to predict exactly how long you may need assistance—you might be good to go in just a few days or need extra help for several weeks.
 Most people can expect to need assistance for about a week.
 Ask your care team what you should expect, and encourage your caregiver to attend a few appointments with you to learn more about your surgery and recovery.

 You can make your caregiver’s job easier by setting your house up for recovery.
 Consider preparing meals in advance and setting up your sleeping arrangements so you don’t have to use the stairs.
 Rearrange the things that you need, such as your TV, phone, tissues, and medicine, to somewhere you have easy access to.
 You may also want to install a safety bar in your shower and an elevated seat for your toilet (this is especially important for hip replacement patients).
 Acquaint your caregiver with the new setup and ask for their suggestions on what equipment or resources they might need.

 And remember that your caregiver may need breaks too.
 Having other friends or family members stop by the house—COVID-19 safety measures allowing—to drop off dinner or spend time with you can give them much-needed time to rest and get out of the house.
 And if resources and circumstances allow, consider hiring a professional caregiver.
 Whether they stop by once or twice or stay around the clock, they can help take the pressure off of you and your loved ones.

 Questions about hip or knee replacement?
 Talk with your primary care provider about joint replacement surgery.
-Your provider can refer you to Dr. Chad Holien or Dr. Timothy G. Hiesterman at Welia Health.
+Your provider can refer you to Dr. Chad Holien or Dr. John Kampa at Welia Health.
 Call 320.679.1313 to schedule.